Milo1885/Tease-AI/README.md

 	@ImageTag()-Command displays now tagged images.
 Up to 3 Tags are allowed. by Stefaf Resolved an infinite loop, when TauntEdging was started. by Stefaf Goto was unable to jump to the first line of a file, when a question was asked. by Stefaf
+	@Chance##()-Command now gets cleaned from the line correctly. by Pepsifreak
+	@FollowUp##()-Command now gets cleaned from the line correctly, also stopped the followup message from still partially showing in "failure" cases. by Pepsifreak

 Miscellaneous: